Dinizasilva/AWS-CloudFormation-Infrastructure-as-Code-Cloud-Infrastructure-Automation/README.md

 And that is what makes this laboratory especially meaningful to me: transforming knowledge into a working Cloud solution.

+**study → practice → understand → build**

+And that is what makes this laboratory especially meaningful to me: transforming knowledge into a working Cloud solution.

 ## Architecture